jesmak/MMM-FinParcel/README.md

+NOTE: I am no longer using Magic Mirror, which means that this repository is basically abandoned.
+If anyone wants to adopt this project, feel free to do so, but I will not be answering to pull requests or bug reports anymore.
+Consider this project as dead in the water.

 # MMM-FinParcel

 `MMM-FinParcel` is a module for [MagicMirror](https://github.com/MichMich/MagicMirror) that displays the delivery status of packages from Finnish Posti and Matkahuolto.
 You must have an account on [Posti](https://oma.posti.fi/) and/or [Matkahuolto](https://www.matkahuolto.fi/).
 Configure your account credentials to module settings and packages are automatically tracked.
 No need to enter any tracking codes for your packages!